 Hiring without a Customer Insights Team in Place

 The CX cycle begins and ends with Customer Insights.
-With no customer insights team in place, it is hard to know where to begin.
-If that team does not exist, your first order of business is to set it up.
+With no customer insights team in place, it is hard to know how to start.
+If that team does not exist, your first order of business is to begin setting up a customer experience team.
 If you only have funding for one hire, hire a customer insights expert to learn what is not working well for your customers and what measures you need to take to improve the customer journeys.

 Hire a manager level professional with a strong analytical background who is not afraid of doing the grunt work in the beginning.
-You will need strong insights to convince your leadership of the need for investment in CX.
+You will need strong insights to convince your leadership of the need to invest in Customer Experience.

 Hiring with a Customer Insights Team in Place